 I am in my final year of my undergraduate program and will graduate in the spring or summer.
 Can I still apply for programs?

-Yes.
-However, if you are admitted, you will need to send us a final transcript from your school once it is available that shows the degree received and the date you receive it.
+Yes, you can apply.
+If you are admitted, you would then need to send us a final transcript from your school once it is available that shows the degree received and the date you received it.